Read employee data

 In this step, you need to fetch the field metadata to find out the:

-• Category: You need the category of the field so the service user can access it.
-Without permissions to the field's category, the search API will not return this field in the response.
+- Category: You need the category of the field so the service user can access it.
+The search API will not return this field in the response without permission to the field's category.

 To learn more about fetching the field properties, see Fields metadata.